google/WebFundamentals/src/site/_en/fundamentals/discovery-and-distribution/optimizations-for-crawlers/social-sites.markdown

 * [Card Validator](https://dev.twitter.com/docs/cards/validation/validator)

 ## The Best Practice
-Given all three options, the best thing you can do is to include all efficiently in your webpage.
+Given all three options, the best thing you can do is to include them all in your webpage.
 Here's an example:

 {% highlight html %}
 <!-- namespace declaration -->